-Criteria Possible Comme nts/Sco re Overview - Rationale, Definitions Rationale for the NPS including a and Mission review of the literature and need for Was thoroughly addressed 3 5 the NPS (E.g., What is the problem to Mostly addressed 20 be solved?).
-Non-profit name, filing Some what addressed 10 status, organizational mission and Briefly addressed 5 purpose.
-Not addressed 0 Bylaws - Definitions, Mission and Specific guidelines about Membership membership in the non-profit.
-Was thoroughly addressed 35 Reiteration of the Definitions, Mostly addressed 20 Mission and Goals in Bylaw terms.
-If Some what addressed 10 no, membership is required, what are Briefly addressed 5 specific services offered to the public.
-Not addressed 0 ·F Bylaws - Board of Directors, Criteria for appointment or election Officers, Elections, and of Board Members and Officers Appointments specific to the organization.
+Criteria Possible Comments/Score Non-profit name, filing status, Bylaw - Definitions and Mission h organizational mission, summary of Was thoroughly addressed 35 why the organization will be started Mostly addressed 20 and for what purposes.
+E.g., what is Some what addressed 10 the problem to be solved.
+Briefly addressed 5 the problem to be solved.
+Not addressed 0 Bylaws - Membership Specific guidelines about Was thoroughly addressed 35 membership in the non-profit.
+If no, Mostly addressed 20 membership is required, what are Some what addressed specific services offered to the public.
+10 Briefly addressed 5 Not addressed 0 Bylaws - Board of Directors, Criteria for appointment or election Officers, Elections, and of Board Members and Officers Appointments specific to the organization.
 If Was thoroughly addressed 35 relevant, how appointments occur Mostly addressed 20 and rationale for why they are Some what addressed 10 needed.
-Briefly addressed 5 licoucu.
-Not addressed 0 Logistical Features of the 0 Include available resources, sample Organization budget, yearly calendar of the Was thoroughly addressed 35 organization, networking/fundraising Mostly addressed 20 protocol for the organization, and Some what addressed 10 marketing of the organization.
-Briefly addressed 5 marketing of the organization.
-Not addressed 0 0 Documents that are not part of the Appendices Was thoroughly addressed 35 main body of the Bylaws.
+Briefly addressed 5 Not addressed 0 Logistical Features of the Include available resources, budget, Organization Organization yearly calendar of the organization, Was thoroughly addressed 35 networking/fundraising protocol for Mostly addressed 20 the organization, and marketing of Some what addressed 10 the organization, and marketing of the organization.
+Briefly addressed 5 ano organization.
+Not addressed 0 Not addressed U Degraments that are not next of the Appendices Documents that are not part of the Was thoroughly addressed 35 main body of the Bylaws.
 E.g., Mostly addressed 20 specific forms to be filled out and Some what addressed 10 policies (whistleblower, document Briefly addressed 5 retention and destruction, code of Not addressed 0 conduct, etc.) See example provided.
 Proper formatting of the document Writing and Mechanics including all relevant components.
 Well written/no errors 25 See the course syllabus for specific Lacking in an area/few errors 10 components.
 Superficial/some errors 5 components.
-Errors are distracting 0 Exceeding instructor threshold 0 200
+Errors are distracting 0 Exceeding instructor threshold 0 Total 200